Analysis of the Entanglement with Centers: Introduction

-A generic approach in the entanglement entropy is to consider operator algebras that belong to Von Neumann algebra \cite{Casini:2013rba, Ma:2015xes}.
-This approach gives a clear understanding of the connection between a Hilbert space and the entanglement.
-In this method, we choose centers, which commute with all operators in a Hilbert space to give a generic definition of the entanglement.
-This approach also includes the extended lattice model in the lattice Yang-Mills gauge theory.
-The concept of non-tensor product decompositions (explained below) is previously overlooked because it is not easy to define a partial trace operation.
-However, the obstruction in gauge theories motivate us to take this different perspective to redefine the entanglement.
-In this new approach, we can define the entanglement from a partial trace operation in a non-tensor decomposition of a Hilbert space.
+A generic approach in defining the entanglement entropy is to consider operator algebras that belong to von Neumann algebra \cite{Casini:2013rba, Ma:2015xes}.
+This approach gives a clear understanding of the connection between a Hilbert space and entanglement.
+We choose the centers of operators to define the separation.
+The centers are operators that commute with all operators in the Hilbert space.
+In gauge theories, it is usually necessary to introduce a nontrivial center to define spatial entanglement.
+This approach also introduces the extended lattice model in the lattice Yang-Mills gauge theory \cite{Buividovich:2008kq}.
+Introducing the center provides a new interpretation to the bipartition of Hilbert space in gauge theory without the issue of partial trace operation.
+When centers are not identity operators, the Hilbert space forms a superposition of the tensor product decomposition.
+Then we can choose suitable centers (like electric fields) on the entangling surface without cutting the Wilson loop. \\

-The use of Von Neumann algebra makes it easier to understand the intrinsic physical properties of entanglement, which nevertheless remains hard to compute practically.
+The use of von Neumann algebra makes it easier to understand the intrinsic physical properties of entanglement, which nevertheless remains hard to compute practically.
 This problem also arises in many different contexts as it is usually hard to compute a quantity in the operator formalism.
-However, computation is simplified in the Lagrangian formalism, in which the choice of center is equivalent to a choice of the boundary \cite{Ma:2015xes, Donnelly:2015hxa}.
+Nevertheless, the computation was simplified in the Lagrangian formalism, in which the choice of centers is equivalent to the choice of boundary conditions \cite{Ma:2015xes, Buividovich:2008kq, Donnelly:2015hxa, Donnelly:2014fua, Ghosh:2015iwa, Soni:2015yga, Buividovich:2008gq, Donnelly:2011hn}.\\